Enlarged Adenoids In Children: Symptoms, Removal & Treatment

 The severity of the condition determines the treatment to be given (11) (12).

-• In less severe cases, the doctor may prescribe medications.
+• In less severe cases, the doctor may prescribe medications like antihistamines to manage allergies.

-• Nasal steroid sprays may also be prescribed by the doctor to reduce swelling.
-Often a nasal spray for kids is prescribed in conjunction with an antihistamine 3however, is case-dependent.
+• The doctor may also prescribe nasal steroid sprays to reduce swelling.
+A nasal spray for kids is often prescribed in conjunction with an antihistamine.
+However, it is case-dependent.

 • In cases of severe or chronic adenoid infections or recurrent sinusitis due to adenoid hypertrophy, adenoidectomy is recommended.
 It is a relatively simple procedure and may not pose a health risk.
 However, research has shown that adenoidectomy elevates the risk of upper respiratory tract infections by at least 11% in children.
 Additionally, as per a study published in the International Journal of Pediatric Otorhinolaryngology, the prevalence of adenoid regrowth after adenoidectomy was found to be 8%.
 Therefore, it is important to talk to your doctor about the procedure and go ahead only if the benefits outweigh the risks.
 Therefore, talk to your doctor about the procedure and go ahead only if the benefits outweigh the risks.